-Position Statement 11: In Support of Recovery-Based Systems Transformation
+In Support of Recovery-Based Systems Transformation (Position Statement 11)

-The Mental Health America (MHA) envisions a just, humane and healthy society in which all people are accorded respect, dignity and the opportunity to achieve their full potential free from stigma and prejudice.
-Consistent with this philosophy, Mental Health America supports and promotes services and systems that facilitate the recovery of people with mental health and substance use conditions.
+Mental Health America (MHA) envisions a just, humane and healthy society in which all people are accorded respect, dignity and the opportunity to achieve their full potential free from stigma and prejudice.
+Consistent with this philosophy, MHA supports and promotes services and systems that facilitate the recovery of people with mental health and substance use conditions.
 MHA believes mental health and substance abuse systems transformation will occur only when all stakeholders view recovery as the primary goal.
 We define recovery broadly as a journey of healing and transformation enabling a person with a mental health problem to live a meaningful life in a community of his or her choice while striving to achieve his or her full potential.1

 MHA is committed to the notion that every individual with a mental health or substance use condition can recover.
 Individuals must define for themselves what recovery means to them.
 For some it may mean achieving personal goals to live a fulfilling and productive life and for others it may mean effectively managing the effects of their condition.
 For an individual to engage in the recovery process, it is important that she or he possess hope that recovery is possible, have choices regarding community-based services and supports, have access to resources that allow for basic needs to be met such as food, clothing and housing, and have a strong community network.
 Such a network can include but is not limited to friends, family and faith-based organizations.